openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

     [*] Update data configuration file to: otx-workspace-CLASSIFICATION-SELFSUPERVISED/data.yaml

 .. note::

     Three things must be considered to set the workspace for self-supervised learning:

-    1. add ``--train-type SELFSUPERVISED`` in the command to get training components for self-supervised learning,
+    1. add ``--train-type SELFSUPERVISED`` in the command to get the training components for self-supervised learning,
     2. update the path set as ``train-data-roots``,
     3. and add ``--work-dir`` to distinguish self-supervised learning workspace from supervised learning workspace.

-After this workspace creation, the workspace structure is as follows:
+After the workspace creation, the workspace structure is as follows:

 .. code-block::